 After graduate school, Joseph was hired by the Lakewood Police Department, NJ, as a crime analyst and statistician.
 He was responsible for crime mapping and crime prevention strategies utilizing geographic information system (GIS) data and analysis, grant writing, and training officers on specialized topics.

-Joseph is the Founder and President of SARCSTC Enterprises, LLC, a full-service grant writing, evaluation, and consulting firm based in Marana, AZ.
-Joseph has over 25 years of grant writing experience and has successfully been awarded countless grants totaling over 30 million dollars for his clients in the past five years alone.
+Joseph is the Founder and President of SARCSTC Enterprises, a full-service grant writing, evaluation, and consulting firm based in Marana, AZ.
+Joseph has over 25 years of grant writing experience and has successfully been awarded countless grants totaling over 30 million dollars for his clients throughout the United States in the past five years alone.

 Joseph has volunteered as a suicide counselor since 2018 and has helped hundreds of people through crisis situations.
 He also volunteers at the local animal shelters in Tucson to help dogs and cats get adopted.